 10 Fascinating Inshore Mansions in Istanbul

-Home to one of the most beautiful seas in the world, istanbul boasts quite a few mansions along Bosphorus.
+Home to one of the most beautiful seas in the world, Istanbul boasts quite a few mansions along Bosphorus.
 Some of these mansions harbour interesting stories from the past; others […]

-Home to one of the most beautiful seas in the world, boasts quite a few mansions along Bosphorus.
+Home to one of the most beautiful seas in the world, Istanbul boasts quite a few mansions along Bosphorus.
 Some of these mansions harbour interesting stories from the past; others create a marvellous scenery for us to behold.
 We have compiled ten of them for you in this piece.

 Yusuf Ziya Pasha Mansion / The Haunted Mansion

-Rumour has it that Yusuf Ziya Pasha, aide-de-camp for a pasha of higher rank, intended to build this mansion for two purposes: to impress the young woman he loved, and put her in a place where she would be out of another people's sight.
-The building of the mansion started in 1910; however, it halted in 1914 due to the First World breaking out.
+Rumour has it that Yusuf Ziya Pasha, aide-de-camp for a pasha of higher rank, intended to build this mansion for two purposes: to impress the young woman he loved, and put her in a place where she would be out of another people’s sight.
+The building of the mansion started in 1910; however, it halted in 1914 due to the First World War breaking out.

-Unable to cope with the consequences of the , Yusuf Ziya Pasha decided to leave for Egypt, taking his young and beautiful woman with him.
+Unable to cope with the consequences of the war, Yusuf Ziya Pasha decided to leave Istanbul for Egypt, taking his young and beautiful woman with him.
 He was hoping to lead a happy life away from the worries the war had brought about.
 Yet, he was abandoned by the young woman since he was not able to provide her with a life as luxurious and magnificent as in Istanbul.

-As the building of the mansion was left unfinished, creating a gothic imagery, over it came to be called “The Haunted Mansion” by the people of İstanbul.
+As the building of the mansion was left unfinished, creating a gothic imagery, over time it came to be called “The Haunted Mansion” by the people of İstanbul.
 By 2002 the mansion was fully built by the company that rented it.

 Deli Fuad Pasha Mansion

-This mansion originally belonged to Sheriff Hussein of Mecca, who revolted against the Ottomans during the First World War with a dream of founding a Empire.
+This mansion originally belonged to Sheriff Hussein of Mecca, who revolted against the Ottomans during the First World War with a dream of founding a Middle East Empire.
 Thus, he collaborated with the English, namely Lawrence of Arabia.
 Yet his endeavour failed terribly, and he passed away in Cyprus when in exile.

 The mansion is named after its fourth owner, Deli Fuad Pasha.
 Fuad Pasha was titled “Deli” (meaning mad) because of his extremely courageous acts in battlefield.
 Deli Fuad Pasha was punished by Abdul Hamid II as he had been opposing him in political issues.
 Fehim Pasha played quite an active role in this punishment, which is rumoured to be because they both had been in love with the same woman.
 Deli Fuad Pasha spent six years in Damascus in exile, and he bought the mansion from Sheriff Hussein upon his return to İstanbul.